Temporary Leave of Absence

 Students who will be absent for more than one week should notify their professors and make arrangements for work assignments.

 Holds On Student Records

 A hold will be placed on a student’s record by the District or Cashier’s Office for fees and any other financial obligations owed to Cañada College, College of San Mateo, and/or Skyline College.
 Students are advised to check WebSMART for holds that have been placed on their records.
-A student’s educational records, including transcripts, will not be released while an outstanding balance remains on their account.
+A student will not be able to register for the following semester while an outstanding balance remains on their account.

 Field Trip/Excursion Guidelines

 Throughout the semester/school year, the District may sponsor voluntary off-campus extracurricular field trips/ excursions.
 If you choose to participate, be advised that pursuant to California Code of Regulations, Subchapter 5, Section 55450, you have agreed to hold the District, its officers, agents, and employees harmless from any and all liability or claims which may arise out of or in connection with your participation in the activity.

 Some classes may be conducted off campus.
 Unless you are specifically advised otherwise, you are responsible for arranging for your own transportation to and from the class site.
 Although the District may assist in coordinating the transportation and/or recommended travel times, route or caravanning, be advised that the District assumes no liability or responsibility for the transportation, and any person driving a personal vehicle is not an agent of the District.